-ON THIS PAGE: You will find information about how many women are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many women are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 12,900 women in the United States will be diagnosed with cervical cancer.
+This year, an estimated 12,990 women in the United States will be diagnosed with cervical cancer.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2015.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2016.

-The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
+The next section in this guide is Medical Illustrations .
+It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.